MyhreS/easyaug/docs/_build/html/_sources/augment_md.md.txt

 ```
 After running the function above with the specified augmentaion types added to the todo list, the result would be this:
 ```
-# Example: Original images in their folders
+# Example directory: Original images in their folders
 ├── images
 │   ├── panda
 │   │   ├── panda_0.jpg